lace/vg/doc/index.md

 ### Deprecations

 Deprecated features will emit deprecation warnings in a minor version and cause errors or incorrect behavior in the next major version.
+No maintenance is provided on deprecated APIs.

 If you like vg you might also like &hellip;